 Any sudden change in mental function in an older adult should be treated as a medical issue until a doctor says otherwise.
 It does not matter if you think it might just be a bad day.
 Get it checked.

-Other signs of UTI confusion in seniors
+Other Signs of UTI Confusion in Seniors

 Confusion gets a family’s attention first.
 But it is not always the only thing going on.

-Some older adults still show the classic UTI symptoms: burning, urgency, pelvic discomfort, or fever.
+Some older adults still show classic UTI symptoms: burning, urgency, pelvic discomfort, or fever.
 Others do not.
 Instead, you may notice less appetite, more fatigue, or a reluctance to get up and use the bathroom.
 One sign by itself might not mean much.
 But if you are seeing a few of them at the same time, especially alongside a mental change, call the doctor.

 Not every health change means a trip to the ER.
 A sudden shift in mental status is different.

-Go to the ER if the confusion is severe, comes with high fever, follows a fall, or makes it hard for the person to stay awake or keep fluids down.
+Go to the ER if the confusion is severe, comes with a high fever, follows a fall, or makes it hard for the person to stay awake or keep fluids down.
 If the change feels sharp and out of character, trust that instinct.

 When a loved one seems suddenly confused, start with timing.
 Ask yourself when it began.
-Did it come over hours or over a few days?
+Did it come on over hours or over a few days?
 Has it stayed the same, or does it come and go?

 Write down three things before you call the doctor: when the change started, what else changed that day, and whether it seems to be getting better or worse.
 That gives the provider a clearer picture.
 It also gives you something concrete to focus on when the situation feels chaotic.